Vincent-Therrien/gpu-arena/readme.rst

 +++++++++++++++++++++++++++++++++++++++++++

 Self-contained projects that show how to install GPU programming frameworks, build GPU-accelerated programs, and execute them.
-Click on the links in the Index table below to access the ``readme`` file of each project for more information.
+Click on the links in the index table below to access the ``readme`` file of each project for more information.

 **Note**: The projects are minimal examples, not complete tutorials.
 The ``readme`` files in each